-To support the driver in avoiding such nose to tail crashes, car manufactures offer avoidance technology that warns, supports adequate braking and/or ultimately stops the vehicle by itself.
-Systems that work mostly at lower speed are referred to as AEB City systems, those that function at higher speeds, AEB Inter-Urban systems.

-This protocol specifies the AEB Car-to-Car test procedures, which are part of the Safety Assist assessment.
-To be eligible to score points for AEB CCRs (10-50km/h), a good Whiplash score must be achieved for the front seat.
+To support the driver in avoiding these common collision types, car manufactures offer avoidance technology that warns, supports adequate braking and/or ultimately stops the vehicle by itself.
+This protocol specifies the AEB Car-to-Car test procedures aimed at addressing these common collision types, which are part of the Safety Assist assessment.
+To be eligible to score points for AEB Car-to-Car, a good Whiplash score must be achieved for the front seat.
+The system is tested in the seven scenarios detailed in this protocol.